CE02 - Terre vivante 2020

 Assessing the biodiversity of algal microalgae and understanding their interaction with the environment

-The ALPALGA project focuses on green algae present in high altitude ecosystems, their biodiversity, ecophysiology and impact on snowmelt dynamics.
-The analyses will be carried out on sites near the Lautaret pass, from 1000 to 3000 m of altitude.
-The project benefits from the unique logistical support of a high-altitude research station (SAJF) and brings together experts in biodiversity and biogeography of mountain areas (LECA), algal biology, metabolism and photosynthesis (LPCV), climatic evolution of snow-covered areas and glaciers (CNRM) and snow/climate feedback processes in polar environments (IGE).
-Experts from CNRM (Centre d'Etude de la Neige) will help extract parameters to implement the SURFEX/Crocus snowpack model.
+The ALPALGA project focuses on green algae inhabiting high-altitude ecosystems, with particular emphasis on their biodiversity, ecophysiology, and impact on snowmelt dynamics.
+Analyses will be conducted at sites located near the Col du Lautaret, spanning elevations from 1,000 to 3,000 m.
+The project benefits from the unique logistical support of a high-altitude research station (Jardin du Lautaret) and brings together experts in mountain biodiversity and biogeography (LECA), algal biology, metabolism and photosynthesis (LPCV), climatic evolution of snow-covered and glaciated environments (CNRM/Centre for Snow Studies), and snow–climate feedback processes in polar environments (IGE).
+Scientists from the CNRM (Centre for Snow Studies) will contribute to the extraction of key parameters required for the implementation of the SURFEX/Crocus snowpack model.

 2 articles